dan-schel/train-disruptions/docs/ui-conventions.md

   - An example is the `<Text>` component, which tries to get you to pick a style from a predefined list, rather than letting you choose your own font weight, size, color, etc.

+  - Most components we write should not expose `className` as a prop.

 ## Core Component Usage

 ### `<Text>`